 My name is Carol Lovekin.
 I’m a writer of stories, a feminist & a flâneuse.
 I’m published by Honno, the Welsh Women’s Press.
 My first novel, Ghostbird was published in March 2016.
 It was a Guardian Readers’ Choice for 2016 and in the same year was longlisted for the Not the Booker Prize.
-Edna O’Brien was on this list – I’ll be dining out on that forever…
+Edna O’Brien was on the list – I’ll be dining out on that wee nugget forever…